Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 “Oh,” said Biagino.
 “You are brave.
 Better than that, you’re lucky.
 I ask you now to be helpful too.
-To tell me what you saw.
+Tell me what you saw.
 Exactly what you saw.
-When that is done, you can put it from your mind forever.”
+When that’s done, I shall pray to help you put it from your mind forever.”

-“Yes father, I would like that, to forget,” said Carlo.
+“Yes father, I would like to forget,” said Carlo.
 He took air, as if about to jump into the sea, then spoke.
 “I got into the bay after dark.
-This was no difficulty for me as I know it like the back of my hand – every shoal, every rock, how the currents play in the tides.
+This was not hard for me as I know it like the back of my hand – every shoal, every rock, how the currents play in the tides.
 It was darker than ever before.
-Not one fire burned in the city, not one window was lit.
+Not one fire burned in the city, not one window was lit by so much as a single candle.
 I suppose the undead do not need or want light.
 But the moons were waxing, which gave me light enough to get my bearings.
 Dark shadows divided the buildings, everything was black and grey.
 I couldn’t descry any boats at all, thought maybe they had been hauled up further than usual, so I paddled closer.”

 The bell’s ring grew louder.

-“That’s when I spied them.
-I took them to be Adolfo’s dock guards, brute ogres from the east.
-And I suppose they were … or once were.
+“That’s when I spied them, father.
+I took them to be Lord Adolfo’s warehouse guards, brute ogres from the east.
+An’ I suppose they were … or had been before.
 Now they looked not just mean but wrong.
 Their flesh had changed – it was torn, bloodied, blue!
 And pricked with bones.
 They had skulls dangling all about them.
-And they stank – not of sweat and dirt like before, but worse even than rotten pork after too long at sea.
-I could smell them even though I was not close.”
+And they stank – not of sweat and dirt like previously, but worse even than rotten pork after too long at sea.
+I could smell them, despite being some distance from them.”

-“I knew some of them.
-Seen them many times, guarding gates or addled with ale in the typpling houses.
-Ugly brutes with dead-eyed stares that looked right through you.
+“I knew two of them.
+I’d seen them many a time, guarding gates or addled with ale in the typpling house by the northgate.
+Ugly brutes, they were, with dead-eyes that looked right through you.
 Now their eyes really did look dead.
-One of them carried a mast, I think, from which hung a string of skulls.
+One of them carried a mast, I think, from which hung a string of bleached skulls.
 Another carried a gravestone as if it were merely a piece of flotsam.”

 “In truth, father, I think he’s been watching me ever since.”

-“The beast was no man, but it was Lord Adolfo.
-Twisted and foul, all teeth, talons and horns.
-But still Adolfo.”
+“It was no man, but it was Lord Adolfo.
+Twisted most foul, baring teeth, talons and horns.
+But still, Lord Adolfo.”

 Biagino could now hear the clattering of the bell-cart and the creaking of the wheels, and a familiar voice preaching Morr’s hatred of the walking dead.
 The light of the flagellants’ torches flickered into the room.
-He turned to the window once more.
+Glad of the distraction, he turned to the window once more.

-As usual, Father Antonello led the little procession, sword in hand.
+His heart racing, Biagino watched and spotted Father Antonello (as usual) leading the little procession, sword in hand.
 Behind him came the first of the flagellants garbed in priestly reds and greys.
 One had somehow set a burning crown of iron upon his head, and yet still walked beside the others – surely some sort of clever illusion.
 Biagino was surprised that Antonello would stoop to using stage trickery.
 The other flames, born on torches, were real enough, as was the battered and bruised state of the self-tortured flagellants carrying them.
 The bell cart was decorated with pages of scripture and an inevitable hourglass.
 Two robed men struggled with all their might to push it.